0

 South East London, 2021.

-Nico initially dreamt of becoming an actor, but the camera and photography eventually became his creative outlet.
+Froehlich initially dreamed of becoming an actor, but ultimately, the camera and photography became his creative outlet.
 He decided to study at university, after which he gained recognition for his work South of the River and exhibited in the group exhibition Black Bxy Joy at Photofusion.

-Social realism in the guise of British cinema had a lasting impact on Nico during his teenage years, which has influenced his direction as a photographer.
+Social realism in the guise of British cinema had a significant influence on Froehlich during his teenage years, guiding his path as a photographer.

-“Celebrating and championing the working-class spirit and optimism is paramount, but it would not be authentic if I did not include the social reality that comes with working-class life in Britain.”
+"Celebrating and championing the working-class spirit and optimism is paramount, but it would not be authentic if I did not include the social reality of working-class life in Britain."

 Bakerloo Line, London, 2020.